-Through our direct operations and outsourcing to local partners we operate websites in every province of China, except Tibet.
+Through our direct operations and outsourcing to local partners we operate websites in every province of China, except Xinjiang and Tibet.

-New residential property websites that we operate include house.sina.com.cn, house.baidu.com and leju.com.
-Viewers are automatically directed to a local website with localized real estate information and services, covering over 250 cities.
+New residential property websites that we operate include house.sina.com.cn and leju.com.
+Viewers are automatically directed to a local website with localized real estate information and services, covering over 260 cities.
 On house.sina.com.cn and our website, leju.com, we offer customers the ability to purchase discount coupons for property purchases.
-Existing residential property websites that we operate include esf.sina.com.cn and esf.baidu.com.
-Viewers are automatically directed to a local website with localized real estate information and services, covering 57 cities.
-Home furnishings websites that we operate include jiaju.com, which is a platform for distributors to offer home furnishings to consumers, jiaju.sina.com.cn and jiaju.baidu.com, each of which offers information with respect to home furnishing, and qianggongzhang.com, which is a platform connecting customers with professional contractors.
-Viewers have access to localized information on home furnishing across China through our home furnishing websites.
+We also operate esf.sina.com.cn, an existing residential property website.
+Viewers are automatically directed to a local website with localized real estate information and services, covering 60 cities.
+Home furnishings websites that we operate include jiaju.com, which is a platform for distributors to offer home furnishings to consumers, jiaju.sina.com.cn, which offers information with respect to home furnishing, and 7gz.com, which is a platform connecting customers with professional contractors.
+Viewers have access to localized information on home furnishing information, offerings and listings of contractors across China through our home furnishing websites.

-We sell online advertising on each of our self-operated local websites covering 77 cities.
-We also outsource more than 180 local websites to third parties that pay us fixed fees for the right to operate the websites.
-The amount of user traffic on the websites that we own or operate, our ability to achieve user demographic characteristics that are attractive to advertisers, and our ability to demonstrate such user traffic and demographic characteristics through website traffic tracking tools and reporting systems are important factors in maintaining our advertising revenue from websites that we operate directly and fixed fees from websites that we outsource to third parties.
+We sell online advertising on each of our self-operated local websites covering 74 cities.
+We also outsource 189 local websites to third parties that pay us fixed fees for the right to operate the websites.
+The amount of user traffic on the websites that we own or operate, our ability to achieve user demographic characteristics that are attractive to advertisers, and our ability to demonstrate such user traffic and demographic characteristics through website tracking tools and reporting systems are important factors in maintaining our advertising revenue from websites that we operate directly and fixed fees from websites that we outsource to third parties.
 We track such data internally and through third party tracking tools.
 We identify cities to convert to direct operations on an ongoing basis.